IPS-LMU/octra/apps/web-components/src/README.md

-# ngx-components
+# @octra/web-components

-This library contains audio components for Angular used in Octra.
+This library offers the same components from @octra/ngx-components without the limitation of using it in Angular projects.

 ## Installation

-### ESM, CJS & TS definitions
+### Vanilla JS (plain Javascript)
 Currently, the libraries are not published on npm because Octra 2.0 and the libraries are still in development.
 If you want to use the libraries in your project you have to manually install.